Hadia Tajik: Political career

-Member of Parliament
+Parliament

 On 14 September 2009, Tajik was elected Member of Parliament for the Norwegian Labour Party.
 Representing Oslo, she was listed as candidate number six on the Labour ticket, which was considered a safe seat.
 During her tenure in parliament, she was a member of the Standing Committee on Education, Research and Church Affairs as well as the Election committee.
 She has been nominated in second spot on the Oslo Labour party ballot for the 2013 Norwegian parliamentary election.
 After the 2013 parliamentary elections and the fall of the Labour-led government, Tajik retained her seat in the Storting from Oslo.
 She was subsequently named as leader of the Standing Committee on Justice, which is considered one of the most prestigious posts in the Storting.
+In 2019, she was appointed spokesperson on financial policy and deputy parliamentary leader.

+In March 2024, Tajik announced that she wouldn't be seeking re-election as a candidate for Rogaland, for the 2025 election; however, she has not ruled out that she will be a candidate for Oslo.
+However, she lost the Oslo nomination to Kamzy Gunaratnam in November.

 Minister of Culture

 On 21 September 2012, as part of a larger cabinet reshuffle, prime minister Jens Stoltenberg announced that Tajik would become the new Minister of Culture.
 She replaced Anniken Huitfeldt who became the new Minister of Labour and Social affairs.
 At the time, she was the youngest ever to become a minister in Norway (at 29), and her appointment made her the first Muslim to serve in the Norwegian cabinet.

 She resigned in the fall of 2013, along with the rest of the cabinet following the electoral defeat in the 2013 parliamentary elections.

 Tajik is an enthusiastic user of social media, and an avid supporter of E-books, and as a result she was often called Norway's "first digital Minister of Culture".